stevesojan/osdag-latex-env/readme.txt

 Here's a list of what must be extracted where:

-1) 'osdag-latex-env' must be extracted to osdag/data/ResourceFiles.
+1) 'osdag-latex-env' as an entire folder must be copied & placed in osdag/data/ResourceFiles.

 Full path differs user to user, but it generally is:
 C:\Users\User_Name\miniconda3\envs\osdag-env\Lib\site-packages\osdag\data\ResourceFiles